zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 __How to re-draw?__

-Let's take `BuildInPrimitiveRenderer` for example, this is an OpenGL based renderer.
+Let's take `BuildInPrimitiveRenderer` on Windows for example, this is an OpenGL based renderer.
 Graphic data is represented as mesh.

+Each node's primitive is rendered into the mesh and then rendered by `Win32OpenGLRenderer`.
+Only part of the mesh corresponds to the primitive.
+So if a node changes its primitive, the corresponding part of the mesh should be updated/recreated.

+We will update mesh like this:

+1. A node is changed or deleted and becomes dirty.
+2. The rendering loop detects the node is dirty, so it redraw the node's primitive into a mesh taken from the mesh pool.
+Then the mesh is added to a linked list called mesh list.
+3. Clear the previous mesh buffer and append each mesh to the mesh buffer.
+4. The OpenGL renderer renders the mesh buffer.